kyma-incubator/varkes/README.md

 ## Overview

 Varkes (Greek for “small boats”) is a framework which mocks applications.
 This "small boat" allows you to mock even a complex application (a "big ship") and develop your functionality in an easy way.
-Instead of setting up and deploying the application, you simply pair the mock with Kyma to develop and experiment with it.
-When you are done, simply switch the "ships" to work with the actual application, and you are ready to go.
+Instead of setting up and deploying an often complex application, you simply pair the mock with Kyma to develop and experiment with it.
+When you are done, simply switch the "ships" to connent and work with the target application.

 Varkes framework provides the following node modules to make the application mocks work: